LitXBench: A Benchmark for Extracting Experiments from Scientific Literature: Methodology

 Code also enables helper functions to make normalization auditable.
 For example, in \cite{xu2018microstructure}, equiatomic Tungsten Carbide particles were added that constitute 10\% by weight of the base alloy.
 Converting that composition to atomic percent requires many steps, so the helper function in \autoref{fig:comp_wt_additions_helper} is used to normalize the composition.
 Consequently, auditing the composition shifts the burden from recalculating the nominal composition by hand to understanding the helper function’s implementation.
 In contrast, values in the MPEA dataset are stored in a CSV, requiring compositions to be normalized in advance, which obscures their reported form in the paper, leading to uncaught errors.

 Unlike data stored in CSV or JSON formats, code natively provides compile-time and run-time validation guarantees, reducing human error when amendments are made to the benchmark.
 As extraction pipelines increase in complexity from single LLM calls to multi-turn agentic workflows \cite{schilling2025text}, validation becomes important because they teach the LLM to retry and correct its mistakes.
-Since correcting exceptions in code is a common task in LLM post-training \cite{liu2023rltf}, exceptions are the natural medium to indicate validation issues.
+These validation errors guide the LLM by surgically identifying the offending line.
+Our experiments in \autoref{appendix:json_extraction} find that exceptions referencing offending objects reduce the number of attempts to produce a valid extraction schema.
 Beyond syntax validation, LitXBench enforces consistency checks, such as ensuring that there are no name collisions or graph cycles (a material cannot depend on itself as a precursor).
 Furthermore, code facilitates semantic validation.
 For example, in LitXAlloy, all melting processing events must be followed by a casting event.
 Compositions are also validated to ensure that they sum up to 100\%.
 These are more than compile-time checks; they are alloy-specific checks that must be satisfied for the extraction to be valid.
 Although these checks could be implemented in JSON-like extraction schemas, the output would still need to be converted into code objects for validation.
-The benefit of directly outputting code is that the validation errors surgically identify the offending line.
-Our experiments in \autoref{appendix:json_extraction} find that exceptions referencing offending objects reduce the number of attempts to produce a valid extraction schema.
+Since correcting exceptions in code is a common task in LLM post-training \cite{liu2023rltf}, exceptions are the natural medium to indicate validation issues.